 - 12 oz bag of fresh or frozen cranberries

 - Bring orange juice, ginger, zest and cinnamon to a boil on high heat in a medium saucepan.

 - Rinse cranberries and add once boiling liquid.
 Reduce heat to medium and cook uncovered for about 10 minutes.

 - Add crushed pineapple and honey.
 Remove from heat and cool.

-But, hurry fast, this offer is only good until the end of December.
+But, hurry fast, this offer ends soon!!

 Or you may be interested in trying A NO COST Introductory personal trainer workout or diet consultation by phone, Skype or in person!